Demir-Hasan/My-DevOps-Notes/Build Automation/jenkins.md

 ## Installing Tools

-There is 2 ways to install tools on Jenkins
+There are 2 ways to install tools on Jenkins

 1 Jenkins plugins: You can install a plugin on User Interface 2 On server : If you run Jenkins as a container, you need to install the tool inside the container while container is running. (root user)